Famous Native American Entrepreneurs Who Succeeded and Gave Back

 Blackfeet Tribal Recognition

-- FBI awards Blackfeet initiative that aims to curb harmful effects of alcohol in Indian country.
+- The Blackfeet run an initiative that aims to curb harmful effects of alcohol in Indian country.
 During January 2012, a reservation program against harmful effects of alcohol received recognition from the FBI.
 The number of drunken driving violations on the reservation declined from 484 in 2009 to 199 in 2010, reduced by over half.

 - Blackfeet Nation Businesses in Browning, Montana